ProdIsMyDev/Publish-To-Wiki/README.md

-# Github Wiki Publish Action
+# Publish to Wiki on GitHub

 This [Action][github actions] publishes the Wiki to your GitHub Wiki and generates a Sidebar by the Folder Structure.

 ## Usage

-Add a Step 'ProdIsMyDev/publish-to-wiki@v1' to your workflow.
+Add a Step 'ProdIsMyDev/Publish-To-Wiki@1' to your workflow.

 ```yml
 name: Example_Wiki_Step